frankfralick/openai-func-enums/openai-func-enums/README.md

 Then, you can use these definitions to construct a request to the OpenAI API.
 The thing to note here is that the user prompt asks about the weather at the center of the universe, Swainsboro, GA, which doesn't correspond to any valid locations we provided it, and it returns the closest valid option, Atlanta.

-In this examle the prompt also asks for the weather in two additional locations.
+In this example the prompt also asks for the weather in two additional locations.
 Because I'm using a model that supports "parallel tool calls", it detects that it can make these three calls all at once and does so.

 ```rust
 #[tokio::main]